The Message (podcast): Synopsis

 The series follows a team of cryptographers as they try to decode an extraterrestrial transmission referred to as "The Message", as they are followed by a civilian podcaster named Nicky.
 Listening to the transmission puts people at risk of Pulmonary Anomaly 1, which causes the individual to experience difficulty breathing that worsens until they fall into a coma and eventually die.
-The team is quarantined after one of their members catches PA1 and after it's determined that the ailment is contagious, as someone can catch it even without listening to the Message.
-While the team is quarantined an additional member develops PA1.
+The team is quarantined after one of their members catches PA1, and after it's determined that the ailment is contagious, as someone can catch it even without listening to the Message.
+While the team is quarantined, an additional member develops PA1.
 Nicky notices that both members mention a "city made of song".
 She removes episodes of her podcast that feature the Message, only for this to have little effect in slowing the spread of PA1.

 The team is joined by Singh, a researcher and physician who has been studying the use of sound as a tool for healing and rehab, specifically in the use of sound vibrations and the human brain.
-With her help the team discovers that the transmission purposely causes pulmonary failure so that the individual can experience near death, during which they are given a message.
-Having recently contracted PA1, Ty volunteers to endure a near death experience so they can receive the complete message in hopes of discovering a cure.
+With her help, the team discovers that the transmission purposely causes pulmonary failure so that the individual can experience near death, during which they are given a message.
+Having recently contracted PA1, Ty volunteers to endure a near-death experience so they can receive the complete message in hopes of discovering a cure.
 While they do manage to retrieve almost all of the message, the team quickly discovers that the message itself isn't a cure.
 They do manage, with the help of Singh, to successfully discover a cure in time to save the remaining living team members with PA1.

-In the aftermath of Ty's NDE fellow team member Robin confronts Nicky, having realized that she was a member of the alien race who sent the Message to Earth.
+In the aftermath of Ty's near-death experience, fellow team member Robin confronts Nicky, having realized that she was a member of the alien race who sent the Message to Earth.
 Nicky knew things that a random civilian wouldn't possibly know, things that were only in government documents to which she would have no access.
 Nicky confirms Robin's suspicions and that the Message was a tool for humanity to use as they wished.
 Her race had tried giving their technology directly to other races before, only for it to end in disaster.
 Before disappearing, Nicky tells Robin that "they" will continue to watch humanity to discover how they make use of the Message.